-As chief of plastic surgery at Westchester Medical Center and associate professor of surgery at New York Medical College, Dr. Alizadeh is respected as a highly skilled provider of pediatric plastic surgery and a leader in medical research, education, and development.
-For the past 20 years, he has performed extensive research and procedures on plastic surgery for children, and his work has been published in reputable journals such as the Plastic and Reconstructive Surgery Journal.
-He is also the co-founder of the Cleft and Craniofacial Center at Westchester Medical Center.
+As a full Professor of Plastic Surgery at New York Medical College, Dr. Alizadeh is respected as a highly skilled provider of pediatric plastic surgery and a leader in medical research, education, and development.
+For the past 20 years, he has performed extensive research and procedures on plastic surgery for children, and his publication on management of pediatric plastic surgery at a level I referral center won the best paper in North America in the Plastic and Reconstructive Surgery Global Journal in 2018.

 Remember: Children are not simply smaller adults.
 They have unique anatomy, physiology, and psychological needs, so when it comes to pediatric plastic surgery, it is important to work with a doctor who has specific experience with children.

 Pediatric Plastic Surgery for Congenital Abnormalities